ryan-mcclue/unsw/gens4015/final-project.md

 Advancements in aerospace engineering have allowed humans to spend large amounts of time in space.
 Improved cosmic radiation protection and technology to inhibit the negative affects of prolonged exposure to microgravity means humans can better sustain the harsh environment of space.

-1. Man's Hubris:
+Because of this extended time in space, Space Force exerts itself as an authoritarian figure.

-  * Media censorship and propaganda rife in Space Force and on Earth.
+Media censorship and propaganda rife in Space Force and on Earth.
 The few in command believe they know what's best for everyone to acheive a better society.
-    Roy is told lies about his father so that he is still motivated to continue work
-  * Clifford's vanity meant he was in strong alignment with Space Force's message and so was selected as leader for the Lima project.
+Roy is told lies about his father so that he is still motivated to continue work Clifford's vanity meant he was in strong alignment with Space Force's message and so was selected as leader for the Lima project.
-    He was the figurehead of Space Force excellence, promoting others to adopt his excessive self assurance in order to succeed
-    Even mild-mannered Roy adopts this mindset, as he illegally boards the ship to Neptune, thinking only he can get the job done
+He was the figurehead of Space Force excellence, promoting others to adopt his excessive self assurance in order to succeed Even mild-mannered Roy adopts this mindset, as he illegally boards the ship to Neptune, thinking only he can get the job done

+'the moon. where the world comes together' despite disputed territories in a state of war; trying to create a false sense of reality to reaffirm the supposed positives of what they are doing

+e.g. his father killing the mutineers and Roy so desired to ignore orders as he believes he knows best and has nothing else in his life t hat matters

+the blind pursuit of a goal deterioates your humanity

+the severe sacrifices required to search beyond left Roy's father with no desire to live in the real world.
+'could only see what wasn't there, not what was right in front of him' imbued with such a will to achieve a goal, things that don't satisfy this are discarded at the detriment of oneself

 The scientific advancements employed by Space Force in *Ad Astra*